pcanthony/tidydataproject/README.md

 4. mytidydataset_avg.txt: like mytidydataset.txt, but with the data averaged for subject-activity pairs.
 5. CodeBook.md: a markdown file that describes the data in the repo.

-PLEASE REFER TO THE CODEBOOK.MD FOR MORE INFORMATION ABOUT THIS PROJECT.
+PLEASE REFER TO CODEBOOK.MD FOR MORE INFORMATION ABOUT THIS PROJECT.

 To re-produce the tidy data sets, do the following: